klembot/twinejs/README.md

 information relevant to the autoupdater process, and is currently posted to https://twinery.org/latestversion/2.json.

 To run the app in an Electron context, run `npm run electron`. `npm run electron-dev` is a bit faster as it skips minification.

-`npm run lint` and `npm test` will lint and test the source code respectively.
+`npm test` will test the source code respectively.

-`npm run pot` will create a POT template file for localization at `src/locale/po/template.pot`.
-See Localization below for more information.

-`npm run clean` will delete existing files in `build/` and `dist/`.
+`npm run clean` will delete existing files in `electron-build/` and `dist/`.

 ### LOCALIZATION